VapiAI/server-example-serverless-vercel/README.md

 # Vapi Customization for Story Writers

 Welcome to the Vapi Customization sample project.
-This project demonstrates how developers can extend the functionalities of Vapi, a versatile voice assistant SDK, to create a unique experience tailored for story writers.
-By customizing Vapi, writers can design characters for their stories through voice interactions with the assistant.
+This project demonstrates how you can extend the functionalities of Vapi, an abstraction layer for your personal assistant, to create a unique experience tailored for story writers.
+Using this project, writers can design characters for their stories through voice interactions with the assistant.

 ## Project Overview

 The project showcases the following customizations:

 - **Function Calling**: Writers can invoke custom functions to retrieve character inspirations and generate random names based on specific criteria.
+For [more info](api/custom-llm/README.md)
 - **Custom Large Language Model (LLM) Integration**: Enhance conversational capabilities by integrating custom LLMs with Vapi for nuanced and context-aware interactions.
+For [more info](api/functions/README.md)
 - **Server URL Events**: Handle various events during a call's lifecycle, such as function calls and assistant requests, to provide dynamic responses.
+For [more info](api/webhook/README.md)

 ## Features